Ski racing community starts to back away from toxic wax

 That leaves skiers to use hydrocarbon waxes on their skis.

+U.S. Ski & Snowboard, the national governing body for Olympic skiing and snowboarding, said it supports the International Ski Federation ban.
+Races below the World Cup level “have already taken action to limit and discourage the use of PFAS-containing ski waxes,” said spokesperson Lara Carlton.

-While coaches say they are ready for a ban, until the FIS rules go into effect, the waxes still will be used in national races and they worry about how the FIS ban will be enforced.
+While coaches say they are ready for a ban, until the International Ski Federation rules go into effect the waxes still will be used in national races, and they worry about how the ban will be enforced.

 The International Ski Federation says it's looking at many options for testing for the presence of the fluoro waxes and has not yet determined what will be the best approach.